ambient-innovation/django-ai-kit-auth/react-lib/README.md

 If found, they are sent to the `/activate_email/` endpoint of the backend and the result of that request is rendered as error or success view.
 While waiting for the request, a loading indicator is shown.
-This component needs to be placed within a `Route` with parameters `ident` and `token`, and also needs a `UserStore` as parent somewhere in the tree, so that it can find the `activateEmailAddress` function.
+This component needs to be placed within a `Route` so the the query parameters `ident` and `token` can be read.
+It also needs a `UserStore` as parent somewhere in the tree, so that it can find the `activateEmailAddress` function.

 #### Parameters